 Series T5 units are available through authorized dealers, including RBC Dominion Securities Inc. and RBC Direct Investing Inc. A portion of the management fee that is charged to the Funds is paid by us to the dealer as a trailing commission.
-Effective June 1, 2022, Series T5 units will no longer be available to investors who hold these units in an account with an 0EO dealer or any other dealer that does not make a suitability determination.
-On or before this date, we or your dealer may change your Series T5 units into Series FT5 units of the same Fund if you hold Series T5 units in an account with an 0EO dealer or any other dealer that does not make a suitability determination.
+Effective June 1, 2022, Series T5 units are no longer available to investors who hold these units in an account with an OEO dealer or any other dealer that does not make a suitability determination.